Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 # Python 3 is the future

-But why did it works in Python 3.
-In addition of breaking all your imports name and forcing you to put `.encode` and `.decode` everywhere in your code (which is a good thing!), the import lock was refactored in python 3 and [the global import lock is now per module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
+But why did it works in Python 3?
+In addition to breaking all your imports name and forcing you to put `.encode` and `.decode` everywhere in your code (which is a good thing!), the import lock was refactored in Python 3 and [the global import lock is now per module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
 You're now less likely to trigger the problem.

-# We should all use python 3
+# We should all use Python 3

-It was a very nasty bug but it was also very fun to dig into the less known mechanisms of Python.
+It was a very nasty bug, but it was also very fun to dig into the less known mechanisms of Python.

-**TLDR**: In python 2, there is a single reentrant lock that will block your threads if they try to do an import while the lock is held by another thread.
-In python 3, the import lock is now per module.
+**TLDR**: In Python 2, there is a single reentrant lock that will block your threads if they try to do an import while the lock is held by another thread.
+In Python 3, the import lock is now per module.